-If you have a relationship with another colleague (or potential new hire) that must be disclosed per the above, you must promptly disclose it via the Potential Conflict of Interest Disclosure Form.
+If you have a relationship with another colleague (or potential new hire) that must be disclosed per the above, you must promptly submit a Family or Close Personal Relationship Within TriNet Disclosure.

 OUTSIDE EMPLOYMENT AND BUSINESS VENTURES

 TriNet recognizes and encourages participation as a volunteer in religious, charitable, educational, and civic activities.